Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Avoid these remedies when trying to get your dog to poop quicker:

-• Feeding him human laxatives
+• Feeding human laxatives

-• Adding cereal to his diet
+• Adding cereal to their diet

 • Giving your dog a suppository or enema